Walgett

 The level of residential development activity in Walgett is very low in comparison to the average area assessed nationally by AreaSearch

-Walgett has had minimal residential development activity, with 1 dwelling approval annually on average over the five-year period from January 2015 to December 2019.
-This equates to a total of 6 dwellings approved during this time.
-The low development levels reflect Walgett's rural nature, where housing needs are typically specific and locally driven rather than influenced by broader market demand.
+Walgett had minimal residential development activity with 1 dwelling approval annually on average over the five-year period from January 2016 to December 2020, totaling 6 dwellings.
+This low level of development reflects Walgett's rural nature, where housing needs drive development rather than broad market demand.
+The small sample size means individual projects can significantly impact annual growth statistics.

-Given stable or declining population forecasts, Walgett may experience less housing pressure, presenting favourable conditions for buyers.
+Walgett had substantially lower development levels compared to Rest of NSW and national averages.
+With stable or declining population forecasts, Walgett may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development